pkp/pkp-docs/admin-guide/3.3/en/single-signon.md

 ## Setting up Shibboleth

-*Note*: Please note that Shibboleth support has not yet been ported to OCS.

 Shibboleth is maintained by the [Internet2 Middleware Initiative](http://shibboleth.internet2.edu/), and as such their website provides a central location for downloads and documentation.
 Currently, they provide Shibboleth Service Provider 2.1 in binary form for all major operating systems, as well as providing source code.
 For further information on installing and setting up the Shibboleth Service Provider, please consult Internet2's support documentation.